zhangyifan0919/learngit/readme.txt

-This is Git
+Git is a distributed version control system.
-second line
+Git is free software distributed under the GPL. third line.